dennisbartol/Dev-Home/README.md

 What is this website:</br>
 -A personal website in HTML, CSS and (Vanilla) JS.

--If you were to use this source code, <ins><strong>DO NOT COPY 1 ON 1</strong></ins> - Rather, take this code as a starting point and create your own version.
+-If you were to use this source code, <ins><strong>DO NOT COPY 1 ON 1</strong></ins> - Rather, take this code as a starting point and create your own version, of it.
 I love to hear back from you, and see how your code has evolved into your very own project.
 Be social !

 <p>
 <h6>Note: As this website is mostly static, I've opted for code in HTML5, CSS3 and Javascript.</h6>